Labour law in Bulgaria: Termination agreement and termination of employment without notice

 In Bulgaria each of the parties to the employment relationship can terminate it without the observance of deadlines given that mutual consent is present.
 The Labour Code, and in particular Art.
 325(1) p.
 1-12, regulates the grounds for termination of the employment relationship.
 The most important ground is termination due to inability of the employee to perform his work obligations in two very specific cases—as a result of an illness or if the employment of the employee is unreasonable for health reasons.
-It is important to note that in these two cases, under current legislation, it is not permitted to terminate the employment contract simply because of this reason.
+In these two cases, under current legislation, it is not permitted to terminate the employment contract simply because of this reason.
 There should be no other suitable position compatible with the health of the worker in the company, or the worker should have declined to take it.
 Only then the employment relationship can be terminated legally.

 Termination by the employee

 There are two ways for the employee to terminate the employment contract—through a proper notice that shall be given within the specified period, and extraordinary notice.
 In both cases this is a subjective right of the worker.
 According to Art.
 326(2) of the Labour Code, the notice period varies depending on whether the working contract is permanent and temporary.
 In case of a permanent contract, the law in Bulgaria provides for a notice period of 30 days, as long as the parties have not previously agreed on a longer period (that shall not exceed 3 months).
 The minimum notice period for temporary contract termination is 3 months.
 In accordance with Art.
 326(4) of the Labour Code the termination notice may be revoked by the employee simultaneously or prior to its receipt by the employer.
 Afterwards, a notice may be withdrawn by the end of the notice period with the consent of the employer (Art.
 326(4) LC).
 It is possible for employees in Bulgaria to terminate the employment contract without notice as well, but only for a particular reason, as provided in Art.327 of the Labour Code.
 The most significant ground therein is a scenario where the employer is reluctant to pay the employee his due remuneration.
 Under the applicable labour law provisions even a delay of one day is sufficient for the employee to unilaterally terminate the employment relationship without complying with the usual notice periods.